Canadian Olympic Medal Count

-In his Olympic debut at PyeongChang 2018, Pascal Dion was a member of the men’s 5000m relay team that won bronze.
-Less than a month later, he won his first world championship medal, helping the relay team capture silver.
+In his Olympic debut at PyeongChang 2018, Pascal Dion was a member of the bronze medal winning men’s 5000m relay team.
+Less than a month later, he won his first World Championship medal, helping the relay team capture silver.
+It was also the first world championship in which he competed in individual events.

 Dion first represented Canada internationally at the 2015 Winter Universiade where his highlight was a fourth-place finish in the 1500m.
 That came after he was forced off the ice for four months in 2014.
 During a race, he was passed on the outside which caused him to lose his balance.
 He fell on the blades of a skater who had fallen before him, receiving two cuts to his back and losing more than a litre of blood.
 After undergoing a lot of physiotherapy and rehab to ensure his muscles were working properly, he competed at his first national selection trials just a couple of months after his return to skating.